-Here I should like to stress that our disengagement from classicism and our involvement in modernity must be open-eyed, critical, coherent, sure-footed.
-If we are not just to throw out what is good in classicism and replace it with contemporary trash, then we have to take the trouble, and it is enormous, to grasp the strength and the weakness, the power and the limitations, the good points and the short-comings of both classicism and modernity.
+Here I should like to stress that our disengagement from classicism and our involvement in modernity must be critical, reherent, sure-footed.
+To fail in that will lead, almost inevitably, to throwing out what is good in classicism and replacing it with contemporary track coherent, sure-footed.
+If we are not just to throw out what is good in classicism and replace it with contemporary trash. then we have to take the trouble, and it is enormous, to grasp the strength and the weaknesses, the power and the limitations, the good points and the short-comings of both classicism and modernity.
 Nor is knowledge enough.
 One has to be creative.
-Modernity lacks roots.
+One has to strive to put tegether again what hash been broken, d-restore what has been destrayed, to replace Modernity lacks roots.
 Its values lack balance and depth.
-Much of its science is destructive of man.
+Much of its science is dehumanizing destructive of man.
 Catholics in the twentieth century are faced with a problem similar to that met by Aquinas in the thirteenth century.
 Then Greek and Arabic culture were pouring into Western Europe and, if it was not to destroy Christendom, it had to be known, assimilated, transformed.
-Today modern culture, in many ways more stupendous than any that ever existed, is surging round us.
-It too has to be known, assimilated, transformed.
+Today modern culture, in many ways more stupendous than any that ever existed.

+is surging round us.
+It too has to be known, assimilated. transformed.
 That is the contemporary issue.

-The contemporary issue, then, is a tremendous challenge.
-Nor should one opt out on the speciously modest plea that one is not another Aquinas.
-There could have been no Aquinas without the preceding development of Scholasticism.
-There would have been no Aquinas if there had not been the students to whom he lectured and for whom he wrote.
-Finally, there would have been a far more successful Aquinas, if human beings were less given to superficial opinions backed by passion, for in that case the work of Aquinas would not have been so promptly buried under the avalanche of the Augustinian-Aristotelian conflict that marked the close of the thirteenth century.
+The contemporary issue, then, is am a tremendous challenge.
+Nor should not ont on the speciously modest plea that one is not another Aquinas.
+There could have been no Aquinas without the preceding development of Scholasticism. would have been no Aquinas if there had not been the students to whom he lectured and for whom he wrote.
+Finally, there would have been a far more successful Aquinas, if human beings were less given to superficial oppinions backed by passion, for in that case the work of Aduinas would not how, have been so promptly buried under the avalanche of the Augustinian-Aristotelian conflict that marked the close of the thirteenth century.

 To grasp the contemporary issue and to meet its challenge calls, then, for a collective effort.
-It is not the individual but the group that transforms the culture.
-The group does so by its concern for excellence, by its ability to wait and let issues mature, by its persevering efforts to understand, by its discernment for what is at once simple and profound, by its demand for the first-rate and its horror of mere destructiveness.
+Thanhammenforms It is not the individual but the group that transforms a culture.
+The group does so by its concern for excellence, by its borron or more destructly enses by lite ability to wait ability to wait and let issues mature, by its persevering efforts to understand, by its discernment for what is at once simple and profound, by its demand for the firt first-rate and its horror of mere destructiveness.